KUAS-Korea/KUAS-2021-igem/Project/Contributions.md

 ## Parts page update
+We updated the parts involved in tryptophol synthesis(BBa_K2352015,	BBa_K2352016, BBa_K2352017,	BBa_K2352018) submitted by UFlorida.
+We summarized what is known about the compound from literature using 5 additional references.
+We hope that our update will serve as a starting point for future teams willing to work on a similar project.
 ### Tryptophol
 Tryptophol was used by UFlorida in 2017 as the anti fungal agent against Bd.
 They referenced a research on identification of chemicals proudced in supernatants of cocultures of microbes sampled from the skin of a salamander species(Plethodon cinereus)(1)
 The extracted chemicals were tested for Bd inhibition and the most potent chemical was identified by LC-MS(High Resolution-Mass Spectrometer).
 The results indicate this chemical is tryptophol.